 Common household items like lamps, irons, and even Christmas Trees can also start fires so it’s important your children know not to place any paper or cloth items over light fixtures, not to stand near a hot iron and not to leave the Christmas lights on after everyone’s gone to sleep.

 Teaching children this important safety move can prevent serious burns if their clothes are on fire.
-Have them demonstrate the steps for you, and remind them to cover their face and mouth.
+Practice the steps with them and remind them to cover their face and mouth.

-A good way to get children involved in fire safety is by making practice fun.
-A fire drill every few months will get children interested with the change in routine.
-Start the drill with a smoke alarm, so children can recognize the beep as an early warning to fire.
-Have them follow an evacuation plan and make sure they know the chosen safe spot to meet outside the house.
+Get the family together to complete a fire drill every few months so the kids will stay interested and retain this important information.
+Start the drill with a smoke alarm, so they can recognize the beep as an early warning to fire.
+You can also have them help develop the evacuation plan so they’re invested and are more likely to remember things like the chosen safe spot to meet outside.